The other day Carl made a helpful comment:

 ls; it means

-list and can be used to show folders inside the directory we are in.
+list and can be used to show folders inside our directory.

 ls // Show current directory ls .. // Show parent directory ls Desktop // Show specific directory